rchovatiya88/entertom/README.md

 - Given - User navigates to the login page.
 - When - User enters a valid Username and password
 - Then - User should be able to view Dashboard.

+*2.* Feature Home Page Validations
+- Scenerio - Once logged in, Homepage should be visible and all elements should be rendered.
+- Given - A valid user is logged into the Dashboard
+- Then - Validate appropiate Page Title
+- And - Assert page is visible
+- And - Various Major links are accessible and working.
 - And - User should be able to Logout.

+*3.* Feature - Mobile View
+- Scenerio - A valid user is able to acces the application via mobile screen size.
+- Given - User navigates to the login page.
+- When - User enters a valid Username and password
+- Then - User should be able to view Dashboard.
+- And - User should be able to Logout.

-*2.* Feature Login
+*4.* Feature Login
 - Scenerio - A invalid user is not able to login into the application
 - Given - User navigates to the login page.
 - When - User enters a invalid Username and password
 - Then - User should not be able to view Dashboard.
 - And - User should see an Error message to input a valid username or password.

-*3.* Feature Forgot password link
+*5.* Feature Forgot password link
 - Scenerio - A valid user should be able to request for a new password incase they need to reset their password.
 - Given - User navigates to the login page.
 - When - User clicks on 'Forgot Password' Link
 - And - User should be able  to enter thier email.
 - Then - A Message should prompt user to access the reset password link from thier email.

-*4.* Mobile View Login
-- Scenerio - A valid user is able to acces the application via mobile screen size.
-- Given - User navigates to the login page.
-- When - User enters a valid Username and password
-- Then - User should be able to view Dashboard.
-- And - User should be able to Logout.

-*5.* Feature Home Page Validations
-- Scenerio - Once logged in, Homepage should be visible and all elements should be rendered.
-- Given - A valid user is logged into the Dashboard
-- Then - Validate appropiate Page Title
-- And - Assert page is visible
-- And - Various Major links are accessible and working.

 ### How to run tests

  - Git clone or Download this repo `entertom`
  - Navigate to the Folder in the terminal and run `npm install` in terminal, this will install all the dependecies including cypress
-- Now to run the tests navigate to main folder `entertom` in your terminal and run command `npm cypress open`, this will open cypress UI and you can run all tests by clicking the spec files.
+- Now to run the tests navigate to main folder `entertom` in your terminal and run command `npx cypress open`, this will open cypress UI and you can run all tests by clicking the spec files.